On Families of Planar DAGs with Constant Stack Number: Introduction

-We emphasize that very recently, Jungeblut et al.~\cite{M20} independently constructed a planar poset with stack number $5$.
-In addition, they showed that upward planar graphs of constant width and height have a bounded stack number, and combined the two results to get an $\Oh(n^{2/3} \log(n)^{2/3})$ upper bound on the stack number of general upward planar graphs.
-We stress that the results do not imply any upper bound for the graph classes considered in \cref{sect:odag} (since oDAGs can be non-upward) or in \cref{sect:up3t} (since upward planar 3-trees can have linear width and height).
+As for the lower bounds on the stack number of DAGs and posets, not many results are known.
+It is easy to construct a planar poset with stack number $4$~\cite{H89,AJZ15}, which for a long time has been the best known lower bound for the stack number of upward planar DAGs.
+Our \cref{thm:other} strengthens the result by showing that there exist (maximal) upward planar $3$-trees with stack number~$5$.
+Merker~\cite{M20} independently constructed a planar poset with stack number~$5$.
+Jungeblut et al.~\cite{jmu-sbpnupg-22} further showed that upward planar graphs of constant width and height have a bounded stack number, and combined the two results to get an $\Oh(n^{2/3} \log(n)^{2/3})$ upper bound on the stack number of general upward planar graphs.
+Yet these results do not imply any upper bound for the graph classes considered in \cref{sect:odag} (since oDAGs can be non-upward) or in \cref{sect:up3t} (since upward planar 3-trees can have linear width and height).